Ramp Operations in Aviation: Safety Procedures, Ramp Handling, and Airport Ground Operations Guide

 Hydrant Refueling Systems

 At airports equipped with hydrant systems, refueling is performed by connecting a hydrant dispenser to the underground fuel pit and the aircraft.
 Although hydrant systems reduce vehicle congestion on the ramp, the same safety checks apply as with fuel trucks.
+Just Aviation coordinates premium aviation fuel supply and refueling arrangements as part of its ground support offering at airports worldwide.
 You must ensure secure connections, monitor fuel flow, and remain alert to leaks or abnormal pressure changes.

 2. What Should You Check When Connecting a Ground Power Unit (GPU)?